 Sourdough Bread Sliced

-The photos of the sourdough starter day by day can help you compare your starter and make sure it looks correct as you progress through the growing stage and help you understand what is bread starter.
+The photos of the daily sourdough starter can help you compare your starter and make sure it looks correct as you progress through the growing stage and help you understand what is bread starter.

 If your starter smells foul (a little sour smell is normal) is of a strange color or seems “bad” in any other way, consider starting over.
 Make sure the container you are using for the sourdough is cleaned and sterile prior to starting your sourdough starter.